mathleur/Hackathon_Space_Apps_2021/README.md

 ### Variables and restrictions

-There are 4 parameters you can input:
+There are 4 parameters which you can input:
 * Camera Position
   * The position where we place the camera as a 3-dimensional tuple (relative to the origin (0,0,0)) without parenthesis and with a space after each comma.
 Example input: 10, 0, 0
 * Number of steps